-With $240M (53%) of funding accounted for, the fundraising threshold has been surpassed to allow the project to break ground.
-A public fundraising campaign for the remainder of the project costs is currently underway and will launch in parallel with the ACT design process.
+With $270M of funding accounted for, the first phase is fully funded which has allowed ACT to proceed through design development with an anticipated groundbreaking in 2024.
+A public fundraising campaign for the remainder of the modernization is currently underway and will launch in parallel with the ACT design process.

 ACT will position Arts Commons and the resident companies for future sustainability.
 The expanded use will generate enough revenue to sustain the existing facility operations.